Beyond calibration: estimating the grouping loss of modern neural networks: Introduction

-Calibration is however an incomplete characterization of predictive uncertainty.
-It is a control at the group level: among all samples to which a calibrated classifier gave the same confidence score, on average, a fraction equal to the confidence score is positive.
-It is \emph{not} a control at the individual level.
-Among a group of individuals to which a calibrated cancer-risk classifier assigns a probability of 0.6, a fraction of 60\% actually has cancer.
-But a subgroup of them could be composed of 100\% cancer patients while another would only contain 20\% of cancer patients.
-In order to fully characterize uncertainty, we study here the remaining term measuring the discrepancy between the calibrated probabilities and the unknown true posterior probabilities \citep{Kull2015Novel}, \ie{} the grouping loss, for which no estimation procedure exists to date.
-In particular: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=0ex,leftmargin=2ex] \item We highlight a common confusion that an accurate and calibrated classifier approaches the true posterior probabilities (\autoref{sec:counter-ex}). \item We provide a new decomposition of the grouping loss into explained and residual components, together with a debiased estimator of the explained component as a lower bound (\autoref{sec:characterizing}). \item We demonstrate on simulations that the proposed estimator can provide tight lower-bounds on the grouping loss (\autoref{sec:exp_simu}). \item We evidence for the first time the presence of grouping loss on vision and language architectures, notably in distribution shifts settings (\autoref{sec:exp_nn}). \end{itemize}
+In general, estimating the true posterior probabilities or obtaining individual guarantees is impossible \citep{Vovk2005a, Barber2020}.
+Recent works have thus attempted to refine guarantees on uncertainty estimates at an intermediary subgroup level.
+In particular, \citet{Hebert-Johnson2018} has introduced the notion of multicalibration, generalizing the notion of calibration within groups studied in fairness \citep{Kleinberg2016} to every efficiently-identifiable subgroup. \citet{FoygelBarber2019, Barber2020} defines subgroups-based coverage guarantees which lie in between the coarse marginal coverage and the impossible conditional coverage guarantees.
+In a similar vein, we study the remaining term measuring the discrepancy between the calibrated probabilities and the unknown true posterior probabilities \citep{Kull2015Novel}, \ie{} the grouping loss, for which no estimation procedure exists to date.
+In particular: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=0ex,leftmargin=2ex] \item We provide a new decomposition of the grouping loss into explained and residual components, together with a debiased estimator of the explained component as a lower bound (\autoref{sec:characterizing}). \item We demonstrate on simulations that the proposed estimator can provide tight lower-bounds on the grouping loss (\autoref{sec:exp_simu}). \item We evidence for the first time the presence of grouping loss on \emph{pre-trained} vision and language architectures, notably in distribution shifts settings (\autoref{sec:exp_nn}). \end{itemize}